A smile for life

 Director and producer

-In 2011, her first fiction short film, Vice Versa One, is selected for the Directors' Fortnight at Cannes.
-In 2013, she founded her own production company in Kabul and co-directed Not At Home, a film selected for the Rotterdam Film Festival.
+Her short fiction film, Vice Versa One (2011), was selected for the Directors’ Fortnight at Cannes.
+In 2013, she founded Wolf Pictures and co-directed Not at Home with her later producer Katja Adomeit; the film was selected for the Rotterdam Film Festival.
+Her second long-feature film, The Orphanage (2019), premiered at the Directors’ Fortnight.

 Ask Us